gregcaporaso/microbiogeo/doc/notes/permdisp.rst

 * comparison of the average of these distances among groups, using ANOVA

 A P-value is then obtained using permutation of the observations.
-The approach is a multivariate analogue to Levene’s test (Levene 1960).
+The approach is a multivariate analogue to Levene test (Levene 1960).
 The analysis of these distances to centroids can be done for any two-factor design, just as in PERMANOVA.
 It is wellknown that the test for differences in location among groups in multivariate space (such as PERMANOVA) is sensitive to differences in dispersion among the groups.
 Thus, rejection of the null hypothesis for PERMANOVA suggests that groups may differ because of their location, their relative dispersion, or both.
 The program is designed to be used as a companion to PERMANOVA, to assist in unraveling the possible reasons for rejection of the null hypothesis.
 It is also useful in its own right, however, to investigate differences in dispersions alone when hypotheses of this nature arise.

 Existing Implementations